 The Coalition welcomes affiliate members who are aligned with our mission.
 We work closely with the Allegheny County Bar Association and all its affinity groups — the Homer S. Brown Division, the Asian Attorneys Committee, the Committee on Law & Disability, the Hispanic Attorneys Committee, the LGBT Rights Committee, and the Women in the Law Division.
-Pittsburgh’s two law schools — the University of Pittsburgh School of Law and Duquesne University School of Law — are also affiliate members and the deans of both law schools have served or are currently serving on the Coalition’s Board of Directors.
+Pittsburgh’s two law schools — the University of Pittsburgh School of Law and Duquesne University School of Law — are also affiliate members and the deans of both law schools currently serve on the Coalition’s Board of Directors.

 Also an affiliate member, Vibrant Pittsburgh was founded in 2015 “to build a thriving and inclusive Pittsburgh region by attracting, retaining and elevating a diversity of talent.”
 It works with employers and diverse community groups to organize, promote and implement initiatives designed to welcome and retain more diverse talent.
 Vibrant Pittsburgh was instrumental in the founding of the Coalition and continues to encourage and support its efforts to this day.

 A City and Region-Wide Commitment to Diversity, Inclusion & Equity.

 Pittsburgh’s political, business and foundation leaders also have come together to affirm that a diverse and welcoming community is essential to the ongoing economic vitality of the Pittsburgh Region.